Bibliography of the Grenada Revolution

 Many books, reports, dissertations, magazine and newspaper articles have been written about the Grenada Revolution.
 A complete bibliographical listing would include over 8,000 entries of books, documents, journal and newspaper articles.
 Please link to Finding Resources to track additional information you can discover for yourself.

 The titles listed in this bibliography are a selection.
 Some titles are included because the authors were 'players' in the history of the Grenada Revolution.
 Because a certain title is listed does not mean the document is recommended.

 Certainty is never going to be achieved about what happened.
-Nevertheless, we can aim for 'hard' information.
+Nevertheless, we can aim for 'hard' information - for notorious facts.

 An article related to Grenada without facts, or one which throws in selective facts, is commonplace in the literature of the entire period.
 Be watchful for cherry-picking of facts, writer's self-preferred information, stacking the deck and for those tricky qualifiers.
 See if you can spot political agendas.
 Useful advice is that it is dangerous to read history backward.
 The saying 'a thousand possibilities don't make a fact' holds true in matters related to Grenada.